lelegard/openssl-provider-leak/README.md

   - No memory leak
 - Call `OPENSSL_cleanup()` at end of `main()`, do not call `OSSL_PROVIDER_unload()`
   - Memory leak (78 blocks)

+### OpenSSL 3.3.2, macOS 15.0, Arm64 architecture

+OpenSSL 3.3.2 (CPUINFO: OPENSSL_armcap=0x987d)

+Because of the lack of `valgrind` support on macOS, memory leaks could not be observed.
+However, no crash happened in any of the six tested configurations.